ecostech/viatom-ble/README.md

 sudo pip install paho-mqtt
 ```

-Scan devices while wearing the device to determine it's BLE address.
+Scan while wearing the device to determine it's BLE address.

-*Note: Be sure the device is not connected to any other monitor (ie the mobile app) before scanning.*
+*Note: Ensure the device is not connected to any other monitor (ie the mobile app) before scanning.*

 ```
 sudo python viatom-ble.py -s